Arize-ai/phoenix/docs/use-cases/troubleshooting-llm-retrieval-with-vector-stores.md

 Evaluating and Improving Search and Retrieval Applications (LlamaIndex)
 {% endembed %}

 Here's an example of what retrieval looks like for a chatbot application.
-A user asked a specific question, an embedding was generated for the query, all relevant context in the knowledge base was pulled in, and then added into the prompt to the LLM.
+A user asked a specific question, an embedding was generated for the query, all relevant documents in the knowledge base (a vector store such as chroma) was pulled in, and then added into the prompt to the LLM.

+{% hint style="info" %}
+From here on out we will refer to the data in the knowledge base / vector store as the **corpus.** The content of the corpus will be referred to as documents.
+{% endhint %}

 <figure><img src="../.gitbook/assets/image (3).png" alt=""><figcaption></figcaption></figure>

-If there isn't enough context to pull in, then the prompt doesn't have enough context to answer the question.&#x20;
+If there isn't enough documents to pull in, then the prompt doesn't have enough context to answer the question.&#x20;

 Here's an example of "bad retrieval".
 There wasn't enough information about video data quality in the knowledge base to answer the user's question and the chatbot hallucinated.